OskarWal/OskarWal/README.md

 # Hi there! 👋 I'm Oskar Wal 👨‍💻

 Welcome to my GitHub profile!
-I would like to start a career in the technology industry.
+I would like to start a career in IT.
 Below you'll find a little more information like about my skills and projects that show my passion for coding.

 ## 🌱 About Me